New Windows vs. Old Windows, how to decide if it's time to replace windows

 All modern homes score an A90 rating.

-Windows are being one of the causes behind your house's low energy efficiency rating.
+Windows may be one of the causes behind your house's low energy efficiency rating.

-Contemporary residential windows aim to preserve energy and reduce reliance on heating or cooling systems during peak times.
+Contemporary residential windows aim to preserve energy and reduce reliance on heating and cooling systems during peak times.

 This is one of the main advantages of new windows over the old ones.
 They meet the new stricter energy efficiency standards.